-- You create a sequence and add some imported pictures to it.
+- You create a presentation and add some imported pictures to it.

-- You save the sequence on the same drive, A:/Public Server/BiteFX Sequences/Wilson.
+- You save the presentation on the same drive, A:/Public Server/BiteFX Sequences/Wilson.

-- You are on a different computer and want to import your Wilson Sequence and do a consult with it for your patient.
+- You are on a different computer and want to import your Wilson presentation and do a consult with it for your patient.

-- When you select Import sequence in BiteFX on that computer, you navigate to X:/Public Server/BiteFX Sequences/Wilson and then click on Open.
+- When you select Import and append Presentation in BiteFX on that computer, you navigate to X:/Public Server/BiteFX Sequences/Wilson and then click on "Import".

-- As expected, the sequence appears and the imported picture thumbnail are right where they should be, but when you select one of them, the screen is black.
+- As expected, the presentation appears and the imported picture thumbnail are right where they should be, but when you select one of them, the screen only displays "Image not available".

-- Because the letter preceeding the drive name was an "X" instead of an "A" as it was named on the computer that was used to import the folder, that's all it takes to change the pointer path and display a black screen.
+- Because the letter preceding the drive name was an "X" instead of an "A" as it was named on the computer that was used to import the folder, that's all it takes to change the pointer path and display an "Image not available" window.

 Although there are a few nuances as to how and when imported pictures will still be displayed, the important lesson to be learned from this blog is that once a folder of pictures has been created and imported into BiteFX, it is best not to move it.
 Because patient pictures are valuable resources and it is understandable one may want to be very careful what is done with them, here are a few suggestions:

-- Don't try to import a folder containing a large number of pictures - you probably don't need an excessive number of pictures for a consult, and doing so not only requires the BiteFX software to create a large number of pointers, but it also consumes a lot of space in the Picture panel.
+- Don't try to import a folder containing a large number of pictures - you probably don't need an excessive number of pictures for a consult, and doing so not only requires the BiteFX software to create a large number of shortcuts and load numerous thumbnail images whenever you open the Picture panel, but it also consumes a lot of space in the Picture panel.